HydrocontestEPFL/autopilot-firmware/README.md

 ### Does depend on hw
 * Output module (generates servo PWM)
+* RGB led driver
 * Drivers for IMUs, GPS, and altitude sensor
-* Filesystem on SD card (FatFS for first iteration, YafFS2 might be more resilient)
-* Logging of bus messages to sd card
-* Logging of error messages to sd card
+* Logging of lib/error messages to sd card

 ### Long term
-* Protobuf to csv converter to ease the life of experimenters
+* Protobuf to csv converter to ease the life of experimenters.
+    -> Still need to do the csv part, but can read protobuf log
 * Protobuf plotter
 * Telemetry GUI (write requirements with the rest of the team)